rossetti/RossettiArenaBook/docs/02-Chapter2.md

 <span class="exercise" id="exr:ch2P6"><strong>(\#exr:ch2P6) </strong></span>The time to failure for a computer
 printer fan has a Weibull distribution with shape parameter $\alpha = 2$ and scale parameter $\beta = 3$.
 Testing has indicated that the distribution is limited to the range from 1.5 to 4.5.
-Set up an model to generate 100 observations from this truncated distribution.
+Set up a model to generate 100 observations from this truncated distribution.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.